Jennifer Faunce

-Jennifer Faunce (born 1965) is an American politician and judge from Michigan.
+Jennifer Faunce (born January 6, 1965) is an American politician and judge from Michigan.
 Faunce is a judge of the Macomb County Circuit Court in Michigan.
 Previously she was a judge of the 37th District Court based in Warren Michigan from 2003-2013.
 Faunce was a Republican member of the Michigan House of Representatives.

 Early life

 On January 6, 1965, Faunce was born in Warren, Michigan.
 Faunce' father was Sherman Faunce, a judge of the district court in Warren.
 Faunce's mother is Dorothy Faunce.
 Faunce has a sister, Suzanne.

 Education

-Faunce eaned a bachelor's degree from Michigan State University and a JD degree from the University of Detroit Mercy.
+Faunce earned a bachelor's degree from Michigan State University and a JD degree from the University of Detroit Mercy.

 Career

 From 1992 to 1998 Faunce was an assistant Macomb County prosecutor.
 She was head of the juvenile crimes division for part of this time.
 For part of her time in the prosecutor's office she was chief of the juvenile division.

 On November 3, 1998, Faunce won the election and became a Republican member of Michigan House of Representatives for District 29.
 Faunce defeated Charles T. Busse and E. Dean Sahutske with 51.47% of the votes.
 On November 7, 2000, as an incumbent, Faunce won the election and continued serving District 29.
 Faunce defeated Steve Bieda, E. Dean Sahutske, and Steven T. Revis with 52.33% of the votes.

 In 2003, Faunce became a judge of the 37th District Court.
 In July 2013, Faunce was appointed by governor Rick Snyder to become a judge of the 16th Circuit Court in Macomb County, Michigan.
 Faunce replaced Judge David Viviano, who was appointed to the state supreme court.
 In 2014, Faunce won the election unopposed and continued serving as a judge.
 Faunce was sworn in along with her sister Suzanne Faunce by Sherman Faunce, her father.